 Sept.
 11: The Advancement for Commerce Industry Technology networking organization hosts its 43rd Annual ACIT Golf Outing at the Mill River Club in Oyster Bay, honoring Chris Valsamos, CEO of Castella Imports, with a portion of the proceeds benefitting St. Jude Children’s Research Hospital.
 Tickets start at $175 apiece (cocktail reception/dinner only) and various sponsorship packages are available.
 Event sponsors include Castella Imports, Astoria Bank, Alure Home Improvements, NYIT, Innovate Long Island and others.
 Registration and more information.

-Healthy advance: With its June 9 Cybersecurity and Defense Capital Forum set, the Long Island Capital Alliance is already deep into planning its next Healthcare Capital Forum, scheduled to run 8 a.m. to 11 a.m.
 Sept.
-15 at RXR Center in Melville.
-Admission is free for LICA members, event sponsors and their guests; tickets cost $50 apiece for LISTnet members and $65 each for general admission.
-More information on registration and sponsorship opportunities awaits here.
+27: The Long Island Capital Alliance hosts a Healthcare Capital Forum, 8 a.m. to 11 a.m. at RXR Center in Melville.
+Admission is free for LICA members, event sponsors and their guests.
+Ticket prices, sponsorship opportunities, registration and more information.